-101. Engineering Drawing
+101. Engineering Drawing and Graphical Solutions

-A study of basic topics in engineering drawing to provide facility in the transmission of ideas through graphical means.
-Areas covered include orthographic projection, freehand sketching, pictorial representation, auxiliary views, sections and conventions, basic dimensioning, and fasteners, culminating in the production of the working drawing.

-102. Descriptive Geometry and Graphical Solutions
+- 1. A study of basic topics in engineering drawing to provide facility in the transmission of ideas through accepted graphical means.
+Areas covered include orthographic projection, freehand sketching, pictorial representation, auxiliary views, sections and conventions, basic dimensioning, and fasteners, culminating in the production of the working drawing. - 2.
+A study of selected techniques in graphical mathematics and data presentation including graphical algebra and calculus, the determination of empirical equations from experimental data, functional scales, and basic nomography. - 102.
+Descriptive Geometry and Concept Design

-A study of basic graphical techniques for solution of spacial relationships and other physical problems.
-Topics covered are descriptive geometry; concerned with solution of point, line plane, and surface problems in three dimensions; precision dimensioning, charts and graphs, graphical solutions, and graphical calculus.

-205. Principles of Engineering Materials
+- 1. A study of basic graphical techniques for the solution of the spatial relationships involved in the solution of point, line, plane, and surface problems in three dimensions. - 2.
+A study of and involvement in the engineering design process at the concept level through the medium of lectures and assigned design projects. - 205.
+Principles of Engineering Materials

 An introductory course in the science of engineering materials.
 Engineering properties are correlated with internal structures - atomic, crystal, micro, macro - and service environments - mechanical, electral, thermal, chemical.
 There are tours through various plants.
 Students should keep Thursday afternoon open on their schedules for such tours.
-Prerequisite: Chemistry 104 or 106.
+Prerequisite: Chemistry 104.